emicklei/gws/README.md

 ## features

 - retrieve list of users
+- show details of user
+- retrieve membership of a user
 - retrieve list of groups
-- retrieve membership of a user
 - retrieve members of a group
-- show details of user
 - show details of group
+- retrieve list of roles
 - any command can produce JSON format using `-json` at the end of the command

 ## examples